-- has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered - has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - is in custody for a period of more than four months due to a final court order and the School does not reasonably believe they will be returning at the end of that period - has been permanently excluded
+- has been taken out of school by their parents and is being educated outside the school system e.g. is in home education - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered - has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - is in custody for a period of more than four months due to a final court order and the School does not reasonably believe they will be returning at the end of that period - has been permanently excluded

 The school understands that it is essential that contact is made with the Education Welfare Service (Duncan Thorpe 01422 266125) as soon as a child or young person is believed to have left the school without suitable education provision being provided.
-In addition, school will contact the Local Authority to inform them where any pupil has been absent for 10 consecutive days without a reason being provided for the absence.
+In addition, Northowram School will contact the Local Authority to inform them where any pupil has been absent for 10 consecutive days without a reason being provided for the absence.